 A roundel is a small piece of stained glass, usually circular, that is meant to be seen close up.
 It can be made up either of a flat circular piece of clear glass or of a number of different coloured pieces of glass joined together by thin lines of lead (known as leadlines) to make up the circle.
 Designs are added with paints, stains and enamels baked on to the glass to make the picture.

-Talking as a recipient of the roundels and his encouragement for others to take part.
+Talking as a recipient of the roundels in 2018 and his encouragement for others to take part.

 Launched with the support of the Worshipful Company of Glaziers and Painters of Glass and the Glaziers’ Foundation, the first competition was open to professional stained glass artists from across the UK.
 The competition brief was to create an original design symbolising both the role of the Lord Mayor of London and the interests and achievements of that year’s speaker.
 We presented the first winning roundel, created by Manchester-based artist Jayne Ford, to former Lord Mayor of London Sir Roger Gifford at the Reflections event in May 2017.

 For the 2018 Reflections, the competition was expanded in order to inspire and engage with young people.
 We opened a schools competition to young people up to the age of 11, with a separate competition open to Sea Cadets in the London area.
 We invited entrants to create an original design on paper.
 Barley Studio’s Creative Director Helen Whittaker, one of the UK’s leading stained-glass artists and our 2018 judging panel Chair, transformed the two winning designs into stained glass roundels.
 Lord Mountevans attended the prize-giving presentation ceremonies at the winning students’ respective school and Sea Cadets unit.